Announcing our $8M fundraise to bring AI to wholesale. Read our manifesto

 • Couldn’t handle product complexity, customizations, and price lists across buyer segments.

-Both platforms are designed to communicate with each other in real-time, ensuring that orders placed through sales representatives are instantly visible on the e-commerce portal and vice versa.
+Both platforms are designed to communicate with each other in real-time, ensuring that orders placed through sales representatives are instantly visible on the digital commerce portal and vice versa.
 This created a unified 360° solution that streamlined operations, eliminated duplicate work, and delivered a seamless experience for both customers and internal teams.

 Results